microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 cd infra
 pwsh deploy.ps1 -SubscriptionId "" -Location "" -ResourceGroupName "" -UseServicePrincipal -ServicePrincipalId "" -ServicePrincipalPassword "" -TenantId ""
 ```
-- ServicePrincipalId: The App ID
+- `ServicePrincipalId`: The App ID
-- ServicePrincipalPassword: The Service Principal Password
+- `ServicePrincipalPassword`: The Service Principal Password
-- TenantId: The Azure Tenant ID where you want to deploy the resources
+- `TenantId`: The Azure Tenant ID where you want to deploy the resources

 </details>